 Order in advance prepackaged box lunches to eat in the cafeteria.
 Box lunches must be prepaid.
 Lunch order forms are available by calling (203) 852-0700, ext.
 2217, or by e-mailing firstname.lastname@example.org.

-The Maritime Aquarium inspires people of all ages to appreciate Long Island Sound and protect it for future generations.
-A vibrant and entertaining learning environment, it achieves this goal through living exhibits, marine science, and environmental education.
+Mission: The Maritime Aquarium inspires people of all ages to appreciate and protect the Long Island Sound ecosystem and the global environment through living exhibits, marine science, and environmental education.

 10 North Water Street Norwalk, CT 06854 Phone: 203.852.0700 Fax: 203.838.5416